 I Am Not My Biceps & My Six Pack: Hrithik Roshan

 Hrithik Roshan recently shed his starry Greek God onscreen image to don the role of Anand Kumar, in the biopic on the mathematician and teacher, in Super 30.
-The film was shrouded in controversy and chatter around its release, and so was Hrithik.
-So the film’s success couldn’t be sweeter for the actor.
+Just before the film’s release, it was shrouded in controversy and chatter, and so was Hrithik.
+Thus, the film’s success couldn’t have been sweeter for the actor.

-In this week’s episode of our entertainment podcast, Reel Deal, Hrithik Roshan talks about why Super 30 and Kaabil are the films he is proudest of, his growth as an actor, and being more than just his six-pack abs.
+Hrithik Roshan talks to The Quint about why Super 30 and Kaabil are the films he is proudest of, his growth as an actor, and being more than just his six-pack abs.
 He also reveals how his kids rate his films.

 Tune in to the podcast here.

 There was so much chatter, so many controversies around Super 30 at the time of release.
 Do you feel relieved and redeemed that the film has got the audience approval?

 Yes.
 Not for those reasons, but because of all the work that has gone in.
 Most important thing is films should reaffirm your faith so you get more empowered to do more or do better.
 And that’s what happened with Super 30.
 I knew that there was something that I gave to this film which was coming from a very very honest space, and there was a lot of effort to see to it that this films entertains as well as inspires.
 And to know that we have managed to do that is a big thing.
 And it’s a big relief.
 I feel content.
 I feel happy and also overwhelmed because I did not expect such a unanimous reaction.
 Reaction has been completely unanimous so that is something that I didn’t expect.

 Before the film’s release I wrote that I was skeptical about you being in this film and in this role.
 After watching the film I felt your performance was surprising and refreshing.
 What did you do differently in this film?